areggalstyan/reforging/README.md

 #### fireAbility: object

-This is the second base ability.
-It forms multiple circles in the direction where the player is facing, each further from the player, and with bigger radius.
+Forms multiple circles in the direction where the player is facing, each further from the player, and with bigger radius.
 If any entity hits the particle, then that entity will be set on fire.

 ##### price: object